1. Readmission to membership policy

 - if the manner or reason for suspension is of sufficient gravity, the RACGP discontinue all involvement with that member, for the duration of the suspension.

-- Council must, upon receipt of the Review Panel’s recommendation, make a determination as to the treatment of the Suspended Practitioner during the suspension.
+- The RACGP Board must, upon receipt of the Review Panel’s recommendation, make a determination as to the treatment of the Suspended Practitioner during the suspension.

 - The Review Panel should, shortly after membership termination and from time to time thereafter, conduct cursory checks to confirm whether the Suspended Practitioner has ceased to hold themselves out as a member of the RACGP.